jhessin/blog/content/about.md

   - Another childhood favorite - Nowadays he's a little too analytical for me though.
 I think some of the best stories of his are the Pathfinder series and the Mithermages series.

+## Conventions

+Just to clarify here are some conventions I will use while blogging.
+If I talk about reading a book I may mean sitting and reading a book, or listening to an audiobook.
+I find it less confusing if I just use one term, especially for the books that I half read and half hear.
+That's it for now - if there is more clarification needed later I will update this section.